andrew/ultimate-awesome/README.md

 - [awesome-code-tools](https://github.com/bar9/awesome-code-tools) - A curated list of awesome tools, resources and workflow tips for coding.
 - [awesome-naveen](https://github.com/belkale/awesome-naveen) - Naveen's list of awesome internet resources.
 These are content that is personally curated by me and contains the very best of internet.
 - [awesome](https://github.com/BILY5354/awesome) - My GitHub star list.
-- [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.
 - [Interactive-Learning](https://github.com/BlueBoxWare/Interactive-Learning) - Websites, tutorials and software which allow you to learn tech and science stuff by experimenting, playing and/or interacting.
 - [awesome-cryptokitties-bubble](https://github.com/bluedone/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain! - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
 - [awesome-seg](https://github.com/BRainynight/awesome-seg) - Fix from awesome's Nets.